sa2c/python-oop-novice/_episodes/01-introduction.md

 > ## Changing places
 >
-> It's worth noting that methods of immutable objects can't change
+> It's worth noting that both mutable and immutable objects can have methods.
+Methods of immutable objects however can't change
 > the underlying object.
 They always return a brand new object, and set the expected value in the new object.
-We can see this in action by looking at the variable `hello` after capitalisation above.
-The value of the object has not been changed.
+> Methods of mutable object can (and often do) change the class.
 >
 > Methods on mutable object, however, will typically change the object itself.
 {. :callout}